Radar speed gun: Stationary radar

 After the returning waves are received, a signal with a frequency equal to this difference is created by mixing the received radio signal with a little of the transmitted signal.
 Just as two different musical notes played together create a beat note at the difference in frequency between them, so when these two radio signals are mixed they create a "beat" signal (called a heterodyne).
 An electrical circuit then measures this frequency using a digital counter to count the number of cycles in a fixed time period, and displays the number on a digital display as the object's speed.

 Since this type of speed gun measures the difference in speed between a target and the gun itself, the gun must be stationary in order to give a correct reading.
 If a measurement is made from a moving car, it will give the difference in speed between the two vehicles, not the speed of the target relative to the road, so a different system has been designed to work from moving vehicles.

 Moving radar

-In so-called "moving radar", the radar antenna receives reflected signals from both the target vehicle and stationary background objects such as the road surface, nearby road signs, guard rails and streetlight poles.
+In "moving radar", the radar antenna receives reflected signals from both the target vehicle and stationary background objects such as the road surface, nearby road signs, guard rails and streetlight poles.
 Instead of comparing the frequency of the signal reflected from the target with the transmitted signal, it compares the target signal with this background signal.
 The frequency difference between these two signals gives the true speed of the target vehicle.